-HUS-161 Introduction to Family Counseling Approaches 3.0 Units / 3.0 hours LEC
+HUS-161 Introduction to Family Counseling Approaches

 This course will introduce students to methods used by human services paraprofessionals to assist families with a variety of psychosocial issues.
 Students will analyze the dynamics of problematic family relationships and will develop practical counseling strategies in an experiential class setting.
 Recommended Preparation: HUS 154 and eligibility for ENG 200